 - Understandable design technology facilitates the ease of use and quick application;

-- If the field is created by permanent magnets, a brush DC motor is said to be a “permanent magnet DC motor” (PMDC), which is cost-effective and reliable.
+- If the field is created by permanent magnets, a brushed DC motor is said to be a “permanent magnet DC motor” (PMDC), which is cost-effective and reliable.

 - Compared with brushless DC (BLDC) motors, it obtains a relatively low amount of mechanical power, in return for the electrical power that you use.

 - Blushless motors are considered more energy efficient than brushed motors since they can convert more electrical power into mechanical power than a brushed motor, mostly due to the absence of friction of brushes.
 The enhanced efficiency is greatest in the no-load and low-load region of the motor’s performance curve.

 - For the same mechanical work output, the brushless motor will usually be smaller than a brushed motor, and always smaller than an AC induction motor owing to its nice thermal characteristics.
-It uses less raw material for construction, contributing to environment protection.
+It uses less raw material for construction, contributing to environmental protection.

 - Compact size for convenient applications;

 - Higher speed range and lower electric noise generation;

 - Service life is even longer.
 The absence of brushes eliminates problems associated with overheating and breakdowns.
 The service life of the brushless motor is therefore related to the bearings;

 - The cost of a brushless DC motor is comparatively higher as compared to a brushed DC motor and the electronic controller also increases the cost of the overall setup.

 - Applications: Which is Suitable for Your Project?